matplotlib/matplotlib/doc/users/getting_started/index.rst

 Draw a first plot
 -----------------

-Here is a minimal example plot you can try out:
+Here is a minimal example plot:

 .. plot::
    :include-source: